crashoverride777/swifty-ads/README.md

 Ads.sharedInstance.loadSupportedBannerAd()
 Ads.sharedInstance.showSupportedInterAd()
 ```
-Like I mentioned above I primarly focused on SpriteKit to make it easy to call ads from your SKScenes without having to use NSNotificationCenter or delegates to constantly communicate with the viewController.
-Also this should help keep your viewController clean as mine became a mess after integrating google ads.
+Like I mentioned above I primarly focused on SpriteKit to make it easy to call Ads from your SKScenes without having to use NSNotificationCenter or delegates to constantly communicate with the viewController.
+Also this should help keep your viewController clean as mine became a mess after integrating AdMob.

 I also made some comments in the relevant spots of the helper file incase you need to pause your game, music etc.